-A critical part of this story is actually weighing your cat, for a short HOWTO and Suggestions we produced this short blog post, this will open in a new Tab.
-Click here.
+A critical part of this story is actually weighing your cat.

 She began to drop weight quite quickly and in fact became more active and playful as she trimmed down and was definitely more alert and willing to engage in play.

 After a few weeks, she was already improving.

 To ensure we are feeding her correctly the nurse calculated her daily allowance and we weighed it out at home.
 We have found a small cup that is exactly the right size for her biscuits which means we don’t have to weigh them every time, this makes things much easier.